catalyst-cloud/catalystcloud-docs/source/database.rst

   | 908816f1-933c-4ff2-8595-f0f57c689e48 | database-network    | af0f251c-0a36-4bde-b3bc-e6167eda3d1e |
   +--------------------------------------+---------------------+--------------------------------------+

 After finding a suitable network to host our database.
-We take the subnet ID, alongside the information on our preferred flavor and we construct the following command to create our new instance:
+We take the network ID, alongside the information on our preferred flavor and we construct the following command to create our new instance:

 .. code-block:: bash